What happens on your assessment day

 We may adjust test arrangements if you have a disability within the scope of the.
 For example, if you have dyslexia, or a visual or motor impairment, we may allow extra time to complete the test.
 We can also prepare written material in large print or using a different paper or colour.

-If you'd like us to consider reasonable adjustments, contact us as soon as possible.
+If you'd like us to consider reasonable adjustments, contact the revalidation team as soon as possible.
 We may not be able to do this if you don't give us enough notice.

 Illness during the assessment